PeterCamilleri/CX16/vm/sweet_16.md

 and we now have a more current macro assembler (ca65) and linker (ld65).
 We are also allowed to have blank lines and other nice things too.
 Further we've replaced the old battered M6502 with a less dented W65C02S.
 I plan to take full advantage of all of these over the course of time.
+And one last note, don't ask about the miserable, terse, confusing labels.
+Just don't!

 ## References: